vgrillot/cheatsheets/python_training.md

 # use splat operator to get the head:
 manager, *peons = it_guys

-# works also in the man in the middle...
+# works also at other position:
 manager, *others, missing = it_guys
 ```